 Equafleece measuring is unique!
 We don’t just measure straight down the back, so please don’t use non-Equafleece garments as a size guide.

-As shown in the video opposite, we use five measurements:
+As shown in the video opposite and the diagram below, we use five measurements:

 |A||Length – from the centre of the breastbone along the side of the dog to the base of the tail|